 The bills were referred to three committees in both chambers but have not yet been heard.
+These bills are likely dead.

 11. SB 328/NA - Applicability of Valued Policy Law to Surplus Lines Insurers By Sen. Garcia

 Requires surplus lines insurers to adhere to the valued policy law in specific circumstances.